-Daito-ryu Aikijujutsu is noted, as the name suggests, for emphasizing the principles of aiki.
+Daito-ryu Aikijujutsu is noted, as the name suggests, for emphasizing the principles of "Aiki".
 From ancient times the admonishment to "attack where the opponent has been unbalanced" has been a fundamental axiom of Oriental martial arts.
-In Daito-ryu, the principle of "how to unbalance the opponent" is referred to as aiki, and there are many oral transmissions and secret teachings pertaining to the various aspects of aiki.
+In Daito-ryu, the principle of "how to unbalance the opponent" is referred to as "Aiki", and there are many oral transmissions and secret teachings pertaining to the various aspects of "Aiki".

-Enriching Your Life with Budo
+Enriching Life with Budo